-Note 17 Net Capital Requirements and Other Regulatory Matters
+Note 16 Net Capital Requirements and Other Regulatory Matters

-Piper Jaffray is registered as a securities broker dealer with the SEC and is a member of various SROs and securities exchanges.
+Piper Jaffray is registered as a securities broker dealer with the Securities and Exchange Commission ("SEC") and is a member of various SROs and securities exchanges.
 FINRA serves as Piper Jaffray's primary SRO.
 Piper Jaffray is subject to the uniform net capital rule of the SEC and the net capital rule of FINRA.
 Piper Jaffray has elected to use the alternative method permitted by the SEC rule, which requires that it maintain minimum net capital of the greater of \$1.0 million or 2 percent of aggregate debit balances arising from customer transactions, as such term is defined in the SEC rule.
 Under its rules, FINRA may prohibit a member firm from expanding its business or paying dividends if resulting net capital would be less than 5 percent of aggregate debit balances.
 Advances to affiliates, repayment of subordinated debt, dividend payments and other equity withdrawals by Piper Jaffray are subject to certain notification and other provisions of SEC and FINRA rules.

-At June 30, 2016, net capital calculated under the SEC rule was \$202.7 million, and exceeded the minimum net capital required under the SEC rule by \$201.6 million.
-The Company anticipates \$15.0 million of dividends to the Parent Company within the next six months.
+At June 30, 2017, net capital calculated under the SEC rule was \$215.1 million, and exceeded the minimum net capital required under the SEC rule by \$214.1 million.
+The Company anticipates \$45.0 million of dividends to the Parent Company within the next six months.

-The Company's committed short-term credit facility of \$250 million and the Parent Company's senior notes include covenants requiring Piper Jaffray to maintain minimum net capital of \$120 million.
+The Company's committed short-term credit facility and the Parent Company's senior notes include covenants requiring Piper Jaffray to maintain minimum net capital of \$120 million.
 CP Notes issued under CP Series III A include a covenant that requires Piper Jaffray to maintain excess net capital of \$120 million.

-Note 18 Related Party Transactions
+Note 17 Related Party Transactions

 The Company has significant transactions with the Parent Company and the Parent Company's other subsidiaries.
 The Company arranges for the purchase or sale of securities, holds investments in funds managed by affiliates and markets derivative instruments for affiliates.
 The Company allocates expenses or records a portion of the revenues earned by affiliates in return for services provided to affiliates.
 Certain operating expenses, along with advances for certain investments, incurred by affiliates are initially paid by the Company and subsequently reimbursed by the affiliates.
 The Company also owns investments in affiliated funds that are accounted for under the equity method.
 In addition, the Company may transact with the Parent Company for the financing of its operations and reimburses the Parent Company for expenses associated with stock-based compensation awards issued to Company employees.
-At June 30, 2016, an intercompany payable to the Parent Company of \$52.0 million represents the amounts payable for related party transactions.
-The Company received a \$70.0 million capital contribution from the Parent Company during the six months ended June 30, 2016.
-The Company also paid \$35.0 million in dividends to the Parent Company during the six months ended June 30, 2016.
+At June 30, 2017, an intercompany payable to the Parent Company of \$117.1 million represents the amounts payable for related party transactions.
+The Company paid \$45.0 million in dividends to the Parent Company during the six months ended June 30, 2017.

-Note 19 Subsequent Events
+Note 18 Subsequent Events

-The Company has evaluated subsequent events through August 25, 2016, the date the financial statements were available to be issued, and has determined there are no other subsequent events that require disclosure in the Company's financial statements.
+The Company has evaluated subsequent events through August 23, 2017, the date the financial statements were available to be issued.
+Effective August 7, 2017, the Company transitioned from a self-clearing securities broker dealer to a fully disclosed clearing model.

+The Company determined there are no other subsequent events that require disclosure in the Company's financial statements.